uboslinux/ubos-docs/sphinx/developers/toyapps/helloworld.rst

 Hello World
 ===========

-Hello World is an extremely simple Web applications that that just prints Hello World.
+Hello World is an extremely simple Web applications that that just displays Hello World in a user's web browser.
 We use it to give you a taste for what is involved to package a real web application for UBOS.
 Here is a complete :-) screen shot: